KurtRoepke/AWS-vpn-/README.md

- After that open powershell and paste the command and, change the location of the file if needed
+ Next open powershell and paste the command and, change the location of the file if needed
 <img src="Images/10.png" height="70%" width="70%"  />

-Next its going to want you to log in as another user so using the same command replace root with the new user.
+Next its going to want you to log in with a new username it provides so using the same command replace root with the new username.
 <img src="Images/11.png" height="70%" width="70%" />